Alongside the Gi, the rash guard is one of the most recognizable and important pieces of equipment for Brazilian Jiu Jitsu.

 These properties also help the rash guard stand up to the test of time, rather than breaking down and losing its quality with heavy use.

-This rash guard also features UV protection.
+This rash guard features SPF 50 UV protection.
 It’s designed, not just for BJJ, but as a solid choice for cross-training.
 So whether you plan to use it when you run, bike, surf, or fight, this one’s for you.

-Flatlock stitching does a lot to ensure the rash guard is durable.
-The material is elastic enough, so you can tug it in different directions without tearing.
+Flatlock stitching ensures the rash guard is strong and durable.
+The material is elastic enough so you can tug it in different directions without tearing.

 If you prefer ranked colors, Sanabul has you covered there as well.
-Check out the Sanabul Essentials Ranked Rash Guards.
+Check out the Sanabul Essentials Rash Guard here.

 Finally, we need to mention that this rash guard is amazing value.
-For those who don’t want to shell out $50 on a rash guard, look no further than the Sanabul Myo.
+For those who don’t want to shell out $50 on a rash guard, look no further than the Sanabul Myo, which has got to the best BJJ rash guard in terms of value for money.

 - Five sizes – S to XXL